Premiership of Tony Blair

-Blair was re-elected in a second landslide in 2001.
-Three months into his second term, Blair's premiership was shaped by the September 11 terrorist attacks in the United States, resulting in the start of the war on terror.
-Blair supported the foreign policy of the George W. Bush administration by ensuring that the British Armed Forces participated in the War in Afghanistan, to overthrow the Taliban, destroy al-Qaeda, and capture Osama bin Laden.
-In 2003, Blair supported the 2003 invasion of Iraq and had the British Armed Forces participate in the Iraq War, claiming that Saddam Hussein's regime possessed weapons of mass destruction (WMDs); intense criticism came when neither WMD stockpiles nor evidence of an operational relationship with al-Qaeda were found.
+Blair won a second term after Labour won a second landslide victory in the 2001 general election.
+Three months into his second term, Blair's premiership was shaped by the 9/11 terrorist attacks, resulting in the start of the war on terror.
+Blair supported the United States by ensuring that the British Armed Forces participated in the War in Afghanistan to overthrow the Taliban, destroy al-Qaeda, and capture Osama bin Laden.
+Blair also supported the 2003 invasion of Iraq and had the British Armed Forces participate in the Iraq War, on the inaccurate beliefs that Saddam Hussein's regime possessed weapons of mass destruction and developed ties with al-Qaeda.
+The invasion of Iraq was particularly controversial, as it attracted widespread public opposition and 139 of Blair's own MPs opposed it.
+As a result, he faced criticism over the policy itself and the circumstances of the decision.
+The Iraq Inquiry report of 2016 gave a damning assessment of Blair's role in the Iraq War.
+As the casualties of the Iraq War mounted, Blair was accused of misleading Parliament, and his popularity dropped dramatically.